Info For First Time Visitors

 - Participants can complete as many of the tasks as they like and in any order.

-- If you are an educator, you can also register to mentor a small group of students.
+- If you are an educator, you can also register to comment on a small group of students’ blogs.

 - Registration forms are published mid February and mid September ready for the challenges in March and October.